weilueluo/personal-site/infra/README.md

 #### Notes
 For the url you want to deploy v3, you should have a hosted zone.

+- If you see error in apply: AccessControlListNotSupported, just plan and apply again

 ### Utilities
 **get task arns**